Z20ben/Z20ben.github.io/_posts/2024-08-19-Create-and-running-script-on-windows.md

 ---
-title: "Create and running script on windows with task scheduler and regedit"
+title: "Create and Running Script on Windows with Task Scheduler and Regedit"
 description: Example how to create and running script on windows platform
 date: 2024-08-19 00:00:00 +0700
 categories: [Script]